5 LASIK Alternatives and Their Risks

-LASIK surgery, like any other type of surgery comes with a bed of risks ranging from overcorrection to vision loss to glares and double vision.
+LASIK surgery comes with a bed of risks ranging from overcorrection to vision loss to glares and double vision.
 A surgery shouldn’t cause the problems you set out to fix.
+So, are there any LASIK alternatives?

-Before making the snap decision to have one of these surgical procedures, we want you to know all the info so you can weigh the pros and cons.
+Before making the snap decision to have one of these surgical procedures, we want you to know all the relevant information so you can weigh the pros and cons.

 1. iDesign Advanced WaveScan Studio System

-iDesign Advanced WaveScan Studio System is a newly FDA approved device born from the idea of Wavefront LASIK surgery.
+iDesign Advanced WaveScan Studio System is an FDA approved device born from the idea of Wavefront LASIK surgery.
 This type of surgery provides a customized surgery specific to your eye.
-With this new wave scanning technology, it promises an accurate scan of the eye for an even more personalized LASIK treatment.
+With this wave scanning technology comes the promise of an accurate scan of the eye for an even more personalized LASIK treatment.

 One positive is that because of its customizing features, Wavefront LASIK is more precise than other types of LASIK surgery.
 The positives end there.
 Because this is still a LASIK type surgery, the risks are generally the same: